 In order to protect the health of the Irrawaddy upon which millions in Burma depend, the dams in Kachin State must be stopped.
 We KDNG urge China Power Investment Corporation (CPI) to immediately stop construction of the Myitsone Dam and other dams in Kachin State and pull out from investment with Burma’s regime for the sake of the good image of its company and to avoid being complicit in multiple serious abuses associated with the project.

 Rural communities in Burma and Kachin State are utilizing the appropriate technology of small hydropower to realize their electricity needs on their own.
 The Kachin capital of Myitkyina is one of the few cities in Burma that currently receives 24-hour electricity due to an existing small hydropower project.
-Decentralized management and the right of local people to manage and utilize the electricity generated by small hydro needs to be promoted in Burma.
+The concept of decentralized management and the right of local people to manage and utilize the electricity generated by small hydro needs to be promoted in Burma.